-Huawei Cloud Showcases Intelligent & Simplified Cloud Native Security Solutions at GISEC Global 2024
+Huawei Cloud Showcases Intelligent & Simplified Cloud Native Security Solutions At GISEC Global 2024

-(MENAFN- BCW Global) Dubai, United Arab Emirates, April 23, 2024: At GISEC Global 2024, Huawei Cloud is showcasing its industry-leading intelligent and simplified cloud native security solutions to protect entities across the Middle East and Central Asia against sophisticated cyberattacks.
+(MENAFN- Mid-East) Dubai, United Arab Emirates: At GISEC Global 2024, Huawei Cloud is showcasing its industry-leading intelligent and simplified cloud native security solutions to protect entities across the Middle East and Central Asia against sophisticated cyberattacks.

 Intelligent digital transformation is reshaping various regional industries, bringing new security challenges.
 Furthermore, as data becomes more valuable, it is increasingly targeted for ransomware and theft, especially with today's large models, where data is a key resource.
 In addition, as regulatory requirements are solidified, companies need to find ways to keep a sharp eye on their data, cloud computing, supply chains, and AI applications.